Witiko/doctoral-thesis/defense.md

 only with *text queries*, but also as *math* and *mixed queries*, as you can see in the picture. ↷

-There are two main approaches to math information retrieval: *sparse retrieval* and *dense retrieval*.
+There are two main approaches to math information retrieval and information retrieval in general: *sparse retrieval* and *dense retrieval*.

-In sparse retrieval, also known as keyword search, we index math information as high-dimensional sparse vectors in a metric space, where every dimension represents a single word or a mathematical symbol in a dictionary, as you can see in the left image.
+In sparse retrieval we index documents as high-dimensional sparse vector coordinates, where every nonzero dimension represents a single word or mathematical symbol from the document, as you can see in the left picture.
 Sparse retrieval is fast and interpretable, but it has several weaknesses that hurt its accuracy:

-1. It disregards word order, so it does not really represent the meaning of the text.
+1. It disregards *word order*.
+Therefore, it does not really represent the meaning of the text.
 Instead, it reduces meaningful statements in human and mathematical languages to an unintelligible salad of words and math symbols.

-2. It does not model word relatedness, so two words or math symbols are either the same, or they are different.
-This means that slight differences in terminology or math notation will confuse the search engine. ↷
+2. It does not model *word relatedness*.
+Therefore, two words or math symbols are either the same, or they are different.
+This means that a slight difference in terminology or math notation can make a big difference, which is not always what we want. ↷

-In dense retrieval, ...
+By contrast, in dense retrieval, we index documents as low-dimensional dense vector coordinates (so-called *sentence embeddings*) that have been produced by deep neural network language models such as *BERT*, which you can see in the picture.
+Producing the vectors is computationally demanding and they are not immediately interpretable.
+Additionally, BERT and similar language models can only produce representations of short documents that contain at most hundreds of words.
+Despite these limitations, dense retrieval models achieve state-of-the-art performance on information retrieval.

+In addition to sparse and dense retrieval, math-aware search engines may take advantage of additional techniques such a *semantic matching* and *learning to rank*. ↷

+In *semantic matching* techniques, we first compute the distance between different tokens such words and math symbols using language models, as you can see in the middle picture.
+Then, we use these distances to improve the accuracy of the retrieval.
+For example, in the right picture, you can see the *soft vector space model*, which improves sparse retrieval, so that it can models word relatedness and is more robust against slight differences in terminology and math notation. ↷

+By contrast, in fusion-based learning-to-rank techniques, we don't improve the accuracy of an individual search engine themselves.
+Instead, we combine the results of several search engines to produce more accurate results. *Rank-based fusion* techniques such as the reciprocal rank fusion only use the ranks of a document across the results, whereas *score aggregation* techniques such as *ScoreMNZ* also take into account the similarity scores produced by the search engines.

 * * *